 Have You Considered Natural Lube?

-Valentine's Day is coming up.
-Last year we talked about roses, this year SaltZ has become considerably more dirty and we're talking about LUBE!
+Valentine's Day isn't the only time for lovin.
+One year we talked about roses, but now we're talking about LUBE!

 But for those who could use a little help (or just want to enhance their experience) and turn to the lube department, do you ever wonder what is in it - or whether a natural lubricating product alternative would work just as well, or do more harm than good?